tjtanjin/react-chatbotify-docs/docs/introduction/migration_v2.md

 - Prepare the chatbot for a stable release
 - Lay the foundation for supporting plugins

 Future beta releases are not expected to introduce further breaking changes, as all major changes have been consolidated into this first release.
+That said, kindly report any bugs encountered as soon as possible on [**discord**](https://discord.gg/6R4DK4G5Zh) or via [**github**](https://github.com/tjtanjin/react-chatbotify).

 This migration guide is organized by the importance of the changes:
 - Breaking Changes (mandatory to address to prevent library breakage)